kammitama5/kammitama5.github.io/_posts/2018-6-14-Thursday-June-14th.md

 - I also just booked a ticket (flight) to Utah for Racket School, for which I'll be reimbursed.
 - I also discovered installation instructions for my workshop next week..which has elements of C++ in it.
 Good times!
 - A coworker told me yesterday "you know, you do too much".
 I've never really thought about that..at all.
-In my mind, I'm always just trying to do the best I can and take advantage of opportunities and try to help people.
+In my mind, I'm always just trying to do the best I can and taking advantage of opportunities and trying to help people.
+- If I can make a community better off than when I joined it, why not?

 ## Open Source aka HOSS